-3.1 The Neighbourhood Plan has been prepared with full regard to national policies as set out in the National Planning Policy Framework (NPPF) and is mindful of the Planning Practice Guidance (PPG) in respect of formulating Neighbourhood Plans.
+3.1 The Neighbourhood Plan has been prepared with full regard to national policies as set out in the December 2023 National Planning Policy Framework (NPPF) and is mindful of the PPG in respect of formulating Neighbourhood Plans.
+A new NPPF was published in December 2024, but sets out transitional arrangements in its §239 that Neighbourhood Plans submitted for Regulation 15 before 12 March 2025 will use the previous Framework.
 As demonstrated in Table A, this plan has taken to opportunity to revise development plan policies to reflect the amendments to the Use Classes Order introduced in September 2020 as they apply to this Area (PPG 13-009c).
 In overall terms, there are four NPPF paragraphs that provide general guidance on neighbourhood planning, to which the Neighbourhood Plan has directly responded: